danjulio/lepton/ESP32/programming/readme.md

 1. Load the three firmware files from the location you stored them by clicking on first three `...` buttons as shown above under the `SPIDownload` tab.
 2. Set the location in ESP32 memory for each file as shown above by clicking in the text fields to the right of each filename.
 3. Configure the programming parameters in the `SpiFlashConfig` area.
-Select SPI SPEED: 40 MHz, SPI MODE: DIO, FLASH SIZE: 64 Mbit.
+Select SPI SPEED: 40 MHz, SPI MODE: DIO, FLASH SIZE: to match the flash size of your ESP32 module (4 MB Flash = 32 Mbit, 8 MB Flash = 64 MBit).
 4. Select the COM port associated with the camera.
 5. Set a fast baud rate of 921600 baud to reduce programming time.